LESLIE: Now we’ve got Patrick on the line who’s got a roofing question, specifically about benefits of metal roof. How can we help you today?

 TOM: Forever.
 OK, that’s important information.

-So, if you put a metal roof on this house, I think it can last, for all intents and purposes, forever.
+So, if you put a metal roof on this house, I think, in terms of benefits of metal roof, it can last, for all intents and purposes, forever.
 The metal roofs of yesteryear, when they were properly maintained, would easily last 50 to 100 years.
 The metal roofs of today will do the same thing and they can even do it more successfully because of some of the modern elements of technology that are added to it.

 For example – you are in Florida?
 Is that correct?